lasselukkari/AirMonitor/README.md

 # AirMonitor
 AirMonitor is an ESP32/Arduino CO2, TVOC, temperature and humidity data logger.

 The device can be configured to be an access point or it can be connected to another network.
-The data can be viewed using th build in html user interface.
+The data can be viewed using the build in html user interface.

 ## Parts
 * ESP32 development board